top of page

 Linn Wilbur

 When you visit the Iowa Arboretum in the Des Moines River valley near Luther, look for the beehives.
-There are four of them, located in a out-of-the-way spot in the 160-acre park.
+There are two of them, located in a out-of-the-way spot in the 160-acre park.
 If you’re lucky you might see Linn Wilbur tending the apiary.
 He placed the hives there in 2018 to be used for education.
 He donates honey from the hives, which the arboretum sells in its gift shop.

 See a picture of Linn with Jamie Beyer at Iowa Honey Bee Day above!
+Picture to the left is courtesy of Iowa Arboretum & Gardens, Madrid, Iowa.

 bottom of page